 Many pupils can lose interest when creative writing is mentioned, because they associate it with lengthy pieces of extended writing.
 One and two line stories can be really helpful for engaging with the key components of good story, without the stress of having to write much.

 Below is a short story that could provide useful starting points for modelled or shared writing.
-It is useful for identifying key information that creates interest, without being too long.
+It is useful for helping pupils to identify key information that creates interest, without taking too long or involving too much writing.

 Ask your pupils, in pairs or small groups, decide what detail this story needs to make it interesting and appealing.